microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 or any other shader stage where there cannot be arbitrary inputs.
 This makes many extensions impossible to implement.

-Common feedback on the feature is that is is
+Common feedback on the feature is that it is
 ["a bit patchy, edge cases that don't work and that sort of thing"](https://github.com/microsoft/DirectXShaderCompiler/issues/5181#issuecomment-1537757720).

 ## Proposed solution